 6th Grade Lottery FAQ's

-If you are entering 6th grade during the 2018-2019 school year, and think that Gateway could be a great fit for you, we encourage you to complete the 6th Grade Lottery Application that will be available October 1, 2018.
+If you are entering 6th grade during the 2018-2019 school year, and think that Gateway could be a great fit for you, we encourage you to complete the 6th Grade Lottery Application online or paper application.

 As prescribed by California law, Gateway conducts a lottery for the incoming 6th grade class.
 San Francisco residents, siblings of current students, children of staff and faculty, and families that qualify for free and reduced lunch, are eligible for admission preferences.

-You must complete the lottery application by January 2019.
-Applications will be available October 1, 2018.
+You must complete the lottery application by January 11, 2019.
+Applications can be submitted online or paper application.

 There are two main reasons Gateway requires an application.
 First, as a school of choice, we want to ensure that students use the application process as a way to decide if Gateway is the right school for them.
 By visiting the school, reading our materials, and responding to the questions we ask, students get a good sense of what makes Gateway unique and what they can expect to experience if they enroll.
 Second, we use the application to help us get to know our new students right away, plan their schedules accordingly, and help them make as smooth of a transition to a new school as possible.